 For your Little One

-- What would you like me to do for you? – Even if your little one can’t speak yet, he probably has a few requests for you.
-“Mommy can you make my veggies taste better?”, “I get fussy during tummy time; can we find a way to make it more enjoyable for me?”.
+- What would you like me to do for you? – Even if your little one can’t speak yet, they probably have a few requests for you.
+“Can you make my veggies taste better?”, “I get fussy during tummy time; can we find a way to make it more enjoyable for me?”.